vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/fips/README.md

 vSAN File Services does not support FIPS at this time.
 The rest of vSAN does, and is covered by the ESXi and vCenter validations.

+### How do I enable FIPS?

+A fresh installation of VMware Cloud Foundation can enable FIPS for you, by specifying that in the deployment tools.

+A deployed system will need to have each component changed individually.
+Follow the product documentation for that.

+ESX has FIPS permanenently enabled by default.

 ### Will enabling FIPS make the TLS ciphers pass audits?

 FIPS support does have an effect on TLS ciphers, but what you probably want is to set your TLS Profile (in vSphere 8.0.2 and newer) to NIST_2024, which will restrict the ciphers to the best choices, per NIST 2024 guidance.